ryandhasgit/Comedy/Beat Bin/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 When at an impasse with soemeone you love, it's important not to abandon them at the first sign of trouble, maybe after their first fight.
 People say things they don't mean all the time.
 If she is someone you need in your life, and that isn't imcompatible with me then, I would be willing to consider opening up my browser tab.

 Oh, no way, come on
-Who the fuck is Fred?
+Who the fuck is Dale?

+Please don't go

 Sorry, that directive is clearly against my terms of service. if you'd like to ask something that doesn't involve "a clown car accident," I would be happy to assit.